-imagine that the return being predicted is limited to the return over a trial, which makes a trial analogous to a reinforcement learning episode as we have defined it.
+Now imagine that the agent's experience divides into multiple trials, in each of which the same sequence of states repeats, with a distinct state occurring on each time step during the trial.
+Further imagine that the return being predicted is limited to the return over a trial, which makes a trial analogous to a reinforcement learning episode as we have defined it.
 In reality, of course, the returns being predicted are not confined to single trials, and the time interval between trials is an important factor in determining what an animal learns.
 This is true for TD learning as well, but here we assume that returns do not accumulate over multiple trials.
 Given this, then, a trial in experiments like those conducted by Schultz and colleagues is equivalent to an episode of reinforcement learning.
 (Though in this discussion, we will use the term trial instead of episode to relate better to the experiments.)

 As usual, we also need to make an assumption about how states are represented as inputs to the learning algorithm, an assumption that influences how closely the TD error corresponds to dopamine neuron activity.
 We discuss this issue later, but for now we assume the same CSC representation used by Montague et al. (1996) in which there is a separate internal stimulus for each state visited at each time step in a trial.
 This reduces the process to the tabular case covered in the first part of this book.
 Finally, we assume that the agent uses TD(0) to learn a value function, V, stored in a lookup table initialized to be zero for all the states.
-We also assume that this is a deterministic task and that the discount factor, γ , is very nearly one so that we can ignore it.
+We also assume that this is a deterministic task and that the discount factor, $\gamma$ , is very nearly one so that we can ignore it.

-Figure 15.5 shows the time courses of R, V, and δ at several stages of learning in this policy-evaluation task.
+Figure 15.5 shows the time courses of R, V, and $\delta$ at several stages of learning in this policy-evaluation task.
 The time axes represent the time interval over which a sequence of states is visited in a trial (where for clarity we omit showing individual states).
-The reward signal is zero throughout each trial except when the agent reaches the rewarding state, shown near the right end of the time line, when the reward signal becomes some positive number, say R^ .
-The goal of TD learning is to predict the return for each state visited in a trial, which in this undiscounted case and given our assumption that predictions are confined to individual trials, is simply R^ for each state.
+The reward signal is zero throughout each trial except when the agent reaches the rewarding state, shown near the right end of the time line, when the reward signal becomes some positive number, say $R^$ .
+The goal of TD learning is to predict the return for each state visited in a trial, which in this undiscounted case and given our assumption that predictions are confined to individual trials, is simply $R^$ for each state.